dtenny/clj-re/README.md

 Clojure/java has them, cl-ppcre has them, this was purely laziness on my part since I never use them.

+## Strings as patterns gotchas

+If you eschew use of the read-table for #"..." pattern syntax, many of the functions here will happily take a string containing a regexp and convert it to a pattern representation to make your life easier so you don't constantly have to call `re-pattern`.

+The replacements for `clojure.string/replace-first` and `replace` are different though, because string 'match' parameters are treated literally.
+They are treated that way here too, so in that regard clojure and this lisp library match.
+But you can get so into the mindset of "strings can express patterns" that it's easy to forget that `replace-first` and `replace` won't take the strings as patterns (and that this is the intended behavior).

 ## Usage

     (ql:quickload :clj-re)